chebishev/FastAPI-Site-Scraper/README.md

 # FastAPI-Site-Scraper
-Simple Web Based Site Scraper that searches for link in format https://www.example.com and returns all valid links
+Simple Web Based Site Scraper that accepts link in format https://example.com and returns all valid links The main engine is beautifulsoup and requests